DanieleBertagnoli/SyntheticVideoGeneration/README.md

 1. Create a folder `Data/Datasets/`.
 2. Inside `Data/Datasets/` create the folder `MyDataset/` (you can call it as you want).
-3. Create a folder `MyDataset/ObjectModels/` and put here all the CAD model files (only .obj files are accepted, if your files are in a different format you can import them in Blender and export them as .obj)
+3. Create a folder `MyDataset/Models/` and put here all the CAD model files (only .obj files are accepted, if your files are in a different format you can import them in Blender and export them as .obj)
+4. Set the `dataset_name` in the `scene_generation.yml` file.
+The value of this variable must be the name of the folder of your dataset (in this example `MyDataset`).
-4. Run the following command to generate the `models_id.yml` file:
+5. Run the following command to generate the `models_id.yml` file:
 ```
-python Code/Scripts/generate_models_id.py --dataset_name=MyDataset
+python Code/Scripts/generate_models_id.py
 ```

 ## Run the project